 Genetic and environmental factors play a role in the development of obesity, and diet is one of the main environmental factors that contribute to this disease.
 Human studies have shown that increased fat intake is associated with body weight gain which can lead to obesity and other related metabolic diseases (55).
-In animals, increasing dietary fat increases body fat, and it is unlikely that humans escape this important biological rule.
-In epidemiological studies, increasing dietary fat is associated with increased prevalence of obesity probably by increasing the intake of energy dense foods.
-The relation of dietary fat is most evident when physical activity is low.
-The speed of adaption to dietary fat is increased by exercise.
+In animals, increasing dietary fat increases body fat, and it is believed that human beings show similar important biological trend.
+In epidemiological studies, increasing dietary fat is associated with increased prevalence of obesity probably because of increased intake of energy dense foods.
+There is a strong relationship between dietary fat and physical activity which is most evident as the speed of adaption to dietary fat is increased by exercise.
 When dietary fat is reduced, weight is lost, but weight loss eventually plateaus.
-The rate of weight loss during the initial phase is about 1.6 g/day for each 1% decrease in fat intake.
-When dietary fat is replaced with olestra to reduce fat intake from 33% to 25% in obese men, weight loss continues for about 9 months reaching a maximum of nearly 6% of body weight and a loss of 18% of initial body fat.
-In the control group with a 25% reduced fat - diet, weight loss stopped after 3 months and was regained over the next 6 months, indicating the difficulty of a adhering to a conventional low-fat diet.
-Thus, dietary fat is an important contributor to obesity in some people (56).
-Several intervention trials have examined the effect of a low fat diet with or without energy restriction in overweight subjects (57); and these have been reviewed in (58).
-In a meta -analysis performed by Astrup et al, The rate of weight loss generally greater when the low fat diet was combined with reduction in total energy intake (59).
-These studies show that apart from energy restriction; a low fat diet alone is effective in inducing weight loss in overweight subjects, with an observed mean weight loss about 1.8Kg/month.
-(60).
+Studies have shown that the rate of weight loss during the initial phase is about 1.6 g/day for each 1% decrease in fat intake (54-56).
+It has been observed that when dietary fat was replaced with Olestra, to reduce fat intake from 33% to 25% in obese men, weight loss continued for about 9 months, reaching a maximum of nearly 6% of body weight and a loss of 18% of initial body fat (55).
+The study also showed that in the control group with a 25% reduced fat-diet, weight loss ceased for 3 months only to be regained over the next 6 months (56), indicating the difficulty of adhering to a conventional low- fat diet.
+Thus, dietary fat is an important contributor to obesity in some people.
+Several intervention trials have examined the effect of a low fat diet with or without energy restriction in overweight subjects and these have been reviewed (57, 58).
+In a meta-analysis performed by Astrup et al, the rate of weight loss was generally greater when the low fat diet was combined with reduction in total energy intake (59).
+These studies show that apart from energy restriction; a low fat diet alone is effective in inducing weight loss in overweight subjects, with an observed mean weight loss about 1.8 kg/month (60).
 Accepting the favorable effect of lowering blood lipid concentration, the studies on the quantitative and qualitative effects of dietary fatty acids on serum lipids in man are of interest (61).
-However, considerable confusion still exists whether a reduction of saturates fatty acid or an increase of polyunsaturated fatty acid concentration in the diet is the more effective approach in lowering human blood lipid concentrations.
-It was found that lauric and myristic acids each have a stronger effect than palmitic acid; stearic acid and fatty acids with shorter chain lengths than lauric acid probably act similarly to oleic acid.
-Furthermore, it is recently observed that elaidic acid in the presence of cholesterol has a definite serum cholesterol increasing effect compared is only slightly less active than a mixture of lauric acid and myristic acid consumed in equal amounts (62).
+However, considerable confusion still exists whether a reduction of saturated fatty acid or an increase of polyunsaturated fatty acid concentration in the diet is the more effective approach in lowering human blood lipid concentrations.
+It has been reported that shorter carbon chain length fatty acids; lauric and myristic acids, each have a stronger effect relative to palmitic acid, oleic acid, stearic acid and other fatty acids with longer chain lengths (61).
+Furthermore, it has been recently observed that elaidic acid in the presence of cholesterol, has a definite serum cholesterol increasing effect relative to a mixture of lauric acid and myristic acid, consumed in equal amounts (62).

-Trials (low fat diet in literature):
+Trials on low fat diet: